 Do you have any comments on the Habitat Regulations Appraisal?

-Our members broadly support the conclusions of the HRA, although we request that the text is updated to reflect recent consent decisions which have all concluded no AEoI to date.
+Our members broadly support the conclusions of the HRA, although we request that the text is updated to reflect the legal baseline based on recent consent decisions which have all concluded no AEoI to date.

 Our members agree that avoiding AEoI is highly desirable.
 However, it is also acknowledged that while a plan level assessment may conclude no AEoI, when detail at project level comes forward there will remain the risk that a conclusion of AEoI cannot be avoided.
 It is therefore requested that the IPR and Advisory Group (without compromising the conclusions of no AEoI at plan level) do not prevent individual projects from pursuing the derogations if that is the only route open to that project.
 Clarity on how such a route would work, given the remit of the IPR and the ornithological constraints placed on some DPOs, is requested.